Description

 Cause

-Per Use ACLs with RBAC on Confluent Cloud, ACL DENY
+Per Use ACLs with RBAC on Confluent Cloud, ACL DENY rules are applied first, including prior to role binding permissions.

 Please note that DENY ACL is for operations: READ, WRITE, DESCRIBE, DESCRIBE_CONFIGS; there is no DENY ACL for ALTER.

-If there is a DENY ACL added against the Kafka cluster, it can not be deleted using the Confluent CLI because the Confluent CLI will always attempt to DESCRIBE
+If there is a DENY ACL added against the Kafka cluster, it can not be deleted using the Confluent CLI because the Confluent CLI will always attempt to DESCRIBE a cluster before performing any operations on the cluster, so it will not be able to ALTER the cluster ACLs.
+However, the Confluent Cloud API does not do this DESCRIBE check, and can be used to update the cluster ACLs.

 Resolution